b-hub/b-hub.github.io/_posts/2021-08-26-faze-gallery-improvements.md

     .Build(() => state);
 ```

-Pipelines can also reference a `DataId` if collecting the data takes a while.
+Pipelines can also reference a `DataId`, if collecting the data takes a while.
 E.g. for collecting statistical information from simulating millions of games.

 An example of a pipeline using a `DataId` is below or on [GitHub](https://github.com/b-faze/faze/blob/55354ea577aad7631b826b52d3a8ae8a6f46446b/src/examples/gallery/Faze.Examples.Gallery/Visualisations/EightQueensProblem/EightQueensProblemImagePipeline.cs).